• Share this on:

 Tips:

-• Participate in the Lush Spring Prize programme, which celebrates and promotes projects that promote social and environmental regeneration, and particularly those focused on sustainable agriculture and food production.
+• Participate in the Lush Spring Prize programme, which celebrates and encourages projects that promote social and environmental regeneration and particularly those focused on sustainable agriculture and food production.

-You should consider implementing more sustainable processing practices.
-As a first step, examine your energy source and options for saving energy through solar-drying techniques.
+You must consider implementing more sustainable processing practices.
+As a first step, examine your energy source and options for saving energy through solar drying techniques.
 In addition, assess your water-consumption level and options for completely eliminating water from your processing.
-Many European companies are currently developing ‘waterless products’.
+Many European companies as the French brand Orveda are currently developing 'waterless products'.

 It is important to analyse these steps together with your client, as cosmetics companies depend on homogenous quality.
 Any change in the processing could potentially affect the quality of the final product.